JVerhulst/Simple-Page/README.md

 It is build in php/some html and also uses mysql and a mail server.

-(will come later when there is a working beta build.)
+(How to install will come later when there is a working beta build.)

 # Install Windows: